Locating fiber cable problems can be a real challenge for a technician! Before accessing a cable, some important things may need considering:

 A link was partially broken.
 An ORDR trace showed a break at 4.2779 Km.
 The route map showed this as close to a river crossing.
 During a mobile phone conversation, the site crew remembered that there had been problems at the river crossing before, so they were pretty sure they knew that the problem was at the river crossing.
 However, the engineer in charge decided to check with a Cold Clamp.

-The line was excavated and a Cold Clamp applied at a convenient point about 40 metres from the river.
+The line was excavated, and a Cold Clamp applied at a convenient point about 40 metres from the river.
 A trace as per Fig 11.2 was obtained, showing in general terms the break, and Cold Clamp loss point.
 The picture was zoomed in and the trace in Fig 11.3 obtained.
 This clearly showed the loss induced by the Cold Clamp at 4.185 Km and the break at 4.2779 Km.
-Moving the cursors to the start of each event showed a distance of 92.8 meters.
+Moving the cursors to the start of each event showed 92.8 meters.

 This was surprising, since this was in fact 50 meters away from the expected fault site at the river crossing.
 There was the inevitable discussion between the crew who thought they knew from past experience where the fault was to be found, and the measurement crew who disagreed with them.
 In the end, the measurement crew prevailed, the distance was measured out on the ground, and excavation revealed a fracture "within a shovel width" of the predicted location.
 It turned out that the construction crew had bogged a D9 dozer at the exact point of the fault.